top of page

 School Notebook

-Is your child struggling with Spelling and Punctuation?
+Is your child struggling with spelling, punctuation, and grammar?

-Is your child having difficulty starting reports or essays?
+Is your child having difficulty starting or completing work at school?

 Does your child have trouble getting his/her thoughts on the paper?